 Using a peering connection

-IP range 1: Subnet A 192.168.1.0/24 in VPC1 of Guangzhou.
+IP range 1: subnet A 192.168.1.0/24 in VPC1 of Guangzhou.

-IP range 2: Subnet B 10.0.1.0/24 in VPC2 of Beijing.
+IP range 2: subnet B 10.0.1.0/24 in VPC2 of Beijing.

-- In the VPC Console, go to the "Peering Connections" page, select the region "Guangzhou" in the list at the top, select "VPC1", and click +Create.
+- Log in to the VPC console, go to the Peering Connections page, select the region Guangzhou at the top of the list, select VPC1, and click + New.

-- Local Network: enter the local network, such as VPC1.
+- Local Network: enter the local network, e.g., VPC1.

-- Opposite Network: enter the opposite network, such as VPC2.
+- Peer Network: enter the peer network, e.g., VPC2.

 - You've configured the route table from Guangzhou VPC1 to Beijing VPC2 in the previous steps.
 Now you need to repeat the steps above to configure the route table from Beijing VPC2 to Guangzhou VPC1.